genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 ```

 :::tip Add connection details to the system definition
-You can create new **items** under the system definition.
-To do that open the **alpha-system-definition.kts** file and add the details of the connection for the SMTP server:
+You need to add the details using new `item` statements in the system definition.
+Open the **alpha-system-definition.kts** file and use the code below, adding the details of your SMTP server connection:

 ```kotlin {5-11}
 ...
 systemDefinition {